All of us have heard people say that the church is full of hypocrites.

-In one situation the pastor had a multiyear affair with a church member.
+In one situation the pastor had a multi-year affair with a church member.
 In another situation an elder never spoke to his wife in the privacy of their home.
-He would only pass her hand written notes to communicate.
-However, in church he would speak in loving tones to his wife and make it appear that nothing was wrong.
+He would only pass her hand written notes to communicate, however, while in church he would speak in loving tones to his wife and make it appear that nothing was wrong.

-Another situation comes to mind where the husband was a foul mouthed abusive husband and father at home but in church sang in the choir and when the pastor was on vacation would sometimes preach.
+Another situation comes to mind where the husband was foul mouthed and abusive at home but in church sang in the choir—and when the pastor was on vacation would sometimes preach.
 Everyone in the church thought he was a spiritual giant.
 Was it any wonder his children all grew up to be actively evil adults?

 What is terrifying is that in the Scriptures there was no sin that caused Jesus to be as angry as the sin of hypocrisy.
 Matthew 23 records the most sustained verbal attack by our Lord against any sin.